 There's not a thread of clothing you are wearing, a drop of coffee you are drinking, or a piece of furniture you are sitting on that wasn't sold to someone.

-But there's a disturbing trend in retail during the pandemic where associates are quick to lose a sale and say "you can order it online."
+But there's a disturbing trend in retail since the pandemic where associates are quick to lose a sale and say "you can order it online."

 You will never get a better chance to make the sale than when someone is right in front of you looking at or holding your merchandise.